 A previous case involved an Australian woman who had married her ex-spouse in Canada in 2004 but was unable to apply for a divorce.

 As she had not lived in Canada for a year, she could not be legally divorced in Canada.

 Furthermore, she could not be subject to divorce proceedings in Australia as same-sex marriage was not, until recently, legalised and thus recognised.

 When couples decided to split, they found they couldn’t get a divorce in either country: the country in which the marriage was consolidated wouldn’t divorce them because they were not residents and Australia previously did not recognize same-sex marriage.

-This effectively blocked them from enjoying rights of a married couple.
+This effectively blocked them from enjoying the rights of a married couple.

 The New Legislation – Are gay marriages in other countries recognised in Australia?

-After 9 December 2017, the new marriage legislation came into effect, meaning that couples who married overseas in countries where same-sex marriage was legal meant they were also immediately legally recognised in Australia.
+After 9 December 2017, the new marriage legislation came into effect, meaning that couples who married overseas in countries where same-sex marriage was legal were also immediately legally recognised in Australia.